souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_R18_Java_EE_Object_Relational_Mapping_with_JPA_Hibernate/JPAClass/README.md

 - Open `Xampp`;
 - Start the `Apache` and `MySQL` services;
 - Access `phpMyAdmin`;
-- Create a new empty database MySQL named `jpaclass`.
+- Create a new empty database MySQL named `jpaclass`;
 ***
 ### 2. Creating and Configurating a new Maven Project:
 - Enter the following details:
 - `Group Id`: com.souza.charles
 - `Artifact Id`: JPAClass
 - Update the project's Maven to the current `LTS Java version`:
   - Edit the `pom.xml` file.
   - Include the following content:
   ```xml